oktwme/test1/README.md

 * Dodge lobbies without closing the client
 * Mass invite all friends to lobby
 * Open multi-search op.gg/u.gg/poro.gg/porofessor.gg with all players in a champion select (works in ranked)
-* Set the best runes for your selected champion
+* Set the best runes for your selected champion from op.gg
 * Play any champion/skin for free (Refund exploit)
 * Set custom icon/background/status/rank/mastery visible for everyone
 * Set empty challenge badges (tokens)